EPCompSci/portfolio-2020-sarthyparty/README.md

 # iOS-Portfolio
 2020 Portfolio

 Hello!
 Obviously I started this class with no experience in developing in Swift, but I did have experience with developing in other languages such as javascript, python, and java.
 The first project I started was just a simple click game where players click on a button to earn money.
 The amount of money gained everytime after click the button can be increased by paying a cost to upgrade the amount of money made.
-Link can be found here --> https://github.com/sarthyparty/clicker_game/
+<h2>Link can be found here --> https://github.com/sarthyparty/clicker_game/</h2>

 The next thing I worked was just a small step up: working on a simple dodge game.
 Players in this game must try to dodge falling spikes try to survive as long as possible.
 Link can be found here -->